-ESA conducted hydrologic monitoring at the project site between July 2021 and June 2022 and compared the resulting findings with existing measurements made at the nearby National Oceanic and Atmospheric Administration tide gage stations at Seattle and Tulare Beach.
-Table 4 summarizes the data available at the site and collected by ESA.
+ESA conducted hydrologic monitoring at the project site between July 2021 and June 2022 and compared the findings with existing measurements made at the nearby National Oceanic and Atmospheric Administration tide gage stations at Seattle and Tulare Beach (approximately 10 miles south of the project site in Port Susan.
+Table 5 summarizes the data available at the site and collected by ESA for logger locations shown in Figure 9.